openlab-at-city-tech/openlab/wp-content/plugins/mappress-google-maps-for-wordpress/readme.txt

 4. Get directions from any map marker

 == Changelog ==

+= 2.54.6 =
+* Fixed: added additional security to template display function

+= 2.54.5 =
+* Fixed: error is media JS on post/page list screen

+= 2.54.4 =
+* Added: authorization checks added for saving maps ('edit_posts') and templates ('manage_options')

+= 2.54.3 =
+* Fixed: POI list not displaying in sidebar widgets

+= 2.54.2 =
+* Fixed: script loading error in Gutenberg editor

+= 2.54.1 =
+* Fixed: removed wp_set_script_translations for older WP versions
+* Changed: internal separation of media and editor classes

+= 2.54 =
+* Changed: Google map type control is hidden in frontend, visible only in editor
+* Changed: scrollwheel zoom and keyboard shortcuts are now enabled by default (to match Google API defaults)
+* Changed: filters 'mappress_tile_providers' and 'mappress_baselayers' replaced by filter 'mappress_options'
+* Changed: map filters taxonomy can only be defined via settings, not in shortcodes
+* Changed: improved handling of user location in directions form
+* Changed: directions form closes when map is dragged or clicked
+* Changed: internal updates to template editor, icon/color pickers, JavaScript loading

+= 2.53.9 =
+* Fixed: internal updates to ajax functions with nonces

 = 2.53.8 =
 * Changed: mashups no longer automatically focus the search box, since this can cause unwanted scrolling